 For Gurudev, seva was more than just a way to put a philosophical viewpoint into action; it was also his raison d’être.
 His mission was to assist, heal, and uplift beings so that they realised the divinity they represented.
 He served the spirits of plants, animals, and humans by serving their physical forms.
 The permeability of his seva, which extended beyond the physical realm to the spiritual, ensured the permanency of the support he provided.

 There are four levels of seva.
 A specific mindset and intention propel each level.

-Many people volunteer their time, effort, or money in another’s service.
-Seva performed on special occasions such as family members and loved ones’ birthdays and anniversaries is usually considered philanthropy.
+Many people volunteer their time, effort, or money in the service of others.
+Seva performed on special occasions such as birthdays and anniversaries of family members and loved ones is usually considered philanthropy.

 The second level of seva is when you demonstrate patterns of helping people, motivated by a desire to make a difference.
 This type of seva is a more consistent effort at squaring off your debts.

 Serving because it is a duty and not a privilege defines the third level.
 This mindset is typically triggered by the mentorship of a realised being or siddh guru who helps you acknowledge your good fortune in being able to serve others.
 You are grateful for the opportunity and strive to discharge your duty in the best way possible.
 You realise you are merely the facilitator of seva and not the doer.